DiSiqueira/csgo-config/README.md

 * OSx: `/Users/<UserName>/Library/Application Support/Steam/SteamApps/common/Counter-Strike Global Offensive/csgo/cfg/`
 * Linux:

-Then open you auto exec.cfg and write `exec ludo237\bootstrap` and everything will be loaded :D.
+Then open you auto exec.cfg and write `exec ludo237\bootstrap` and everything will be loaded :D

+## Multiple CrossAir

+I've some xAir inside `ludo237/xair` folder.
+You can select one of them in game simply by typing `exec ludo237\xair\<name>`.
+Also in `ludo237/bootstrap.cfg` you can change the default xAir loaded.